emruckle/Portfolio/MIPSPaintN64GameMipsAssembly/README.md

 # MIPS Paint

-This project is an MS Paint-inspired drawing application developed for the Nintendo 64 gaming console.
-It includes multiple gameplay modes (draw, erase, move), as well as a color selection feature.
-It can be played on the Nintendo 64 console using a programmable cartidge, or on a video game emulator such as Ares.
-This project is written in MIPS Assembly, and PeterLemon's N64 Github repository was an inavluable resource.
-Most of the files in the LIB folder are .INC files written by PeterLemon.
-Some of his macros are used throughout my project, with credit given to him both here, and in inline comments.
-COLORS16.INC and COLORS32.INC were written by fraser125 on Github.
+This project is an MS Paint-inspired drawing application designed for the Nintendo 64 gaming console.
+It features multiple gameplay modes, including drawing, erasing, and moving, along with a color selection tool.
+The application can be played on a Nintendo 64 console using a programmable cartridge or on retro game emulators like Ares.

+The project is implemented in MIPS Assembly, with contributions from PeterLemon's N64 GitHub repository, which provided essential resources and macros used throughout the project.
+The files in the LIB folder include .INC files written by PeterLemon, and some of his macros are incorporated with appropriate credit both in this documentation and in inline comments.
+Additionally, the COLORS16.INC and COLORS32.INC files were provided by fraser125 on GitHub.

-Technologies Used: MIPS Assembly
+Technologies Used: MIPS Assembly, EverDrive-64 X7 programmable cartidge.
 Description:
-- Multiple gameplay modes
+  - Complex assembly program composed of a main file (MIPSPaintEmulator.asm), functions and multiple .INC files with macros.
-  - Draw, move, and erase.
+  - Multiple gameplay modes: draw, move, and erase.
-  -
-- Color selection feature
+  - Color selection feature.

-Skills Demonstrated:
+Skills Demonstrated: MIPS Assembly programming, game development for Nintendo 64, integration of external sources and libraries, implementation of interactive features and user interface elements

+## Example Gameplay